flamelab-iisc/flamelab-iisc.github.io/content/authors/jdibya/_index.md

 user_groups:
 - Alumni - M.Tech Students
 ---
 Hello!
-I am Dibya Jyoti Nayak, a final year M.Tech.
+I am Dibya Jyoti Nayak, I was an M.Tech.
 (Research) student in the Department of Computational and Data Sciences, Indian Institute of Science (IISc), Bengaluru, India.
-Prior to this, I was working as an Assistant Manager at Bajaj Auto Ltd., Pune, India.
+Prior to that, I was working as an Assistant Manager at Bajaj Auto Ltd., Pune, India.

 My primary research interests lie in Scientific Machine Learning, Computational Fluid Dynamics, and High-Performance Computing.
-Currently, I am working on the development of statistical learning-based algorithms for detection of anomalous/extreme events in scientific phenomena.
+Currently, I worked on the development of statistical learning-based algorithms for detection of anomalous/extreme events in scientific phenomena.